kbcaleb/Probable-Wordlists/README.md

 * [ ] Super-Zip the smaller files
 * [ ] Make some torrents for the big files (didn't expect it to catch on!)

-### Rev 2 List
+### Rev 2.0 Task List
 * More sources
 * Bigger sources
 * Non-ASCII Sources
 * Specialized lists compiled from sources themselves

-  WPA lists (labeled as such before I process them), Russian, Non-English, etc.
+Specialized lists may include WPA lists (labeled as such before I process them), Russian, Non-English, etc.
 (Due to poor source labeling these won't be as inclusive as the full lists, but it'll be a start)

 ### Laser-Guided Wordlist Generator in the works as well.